Darxo/Hardened/README.md

 - Parties that are spawned without a banner will be assigned the banner of the faction who owns their faction (mostly relevant for civilian factions)
 - Add new `LastSpawnedParty` member for `faction.nut` which always contains the last party spawned by that faction
 - Add new `HD_getOwner` function for factions, which returns the owner of this factions first settlement
-- Add new `isLootAssignedToPlayer` function for `actor.nut` which should be used, when deciding, whether to drop loot during custom implementations of `getLootForTile`
 - Add new `::Hardened.TileReservation` with `function isReserved( _tileID )` which can be used to check whether a targeted tile is about to be filled with an entity from a vanilla `teleport` call
 - Add new `IsHidingIconMini` flag for skills (`false` by default), that can be used by modder to force-hide the mini icon
 - Add new `onSpawned` event for skills that can be used in place of `onCombatStarted` to more consistently configure entities/skills even if they spawn mid battle